CHILDREN'S RIGHTS EDUCATION

 In the only comprehensive study of its kind in Hong Kong, a multidisciplinary team of scholars from the University of Hong Kong examined the extent to which the HKSAR Government has met its Article 42 obligations.
 In particular, the study explored the current state of CRE implementation in Hong Kong schools and compared the pedagogy, policy and practices in Hong Kong against international best practices identified through an extensive literature review and qualitative surveys.
 Drawing on the findings, the research team proposes recommendations for structural and substantive improvements to Hong Kong’s policies in relation to fulfilling its Article 42 obligations pertaining to CRE under the UNCRC.

-POLICY BRIEF: A Comparative Study on Children’s Rights Education: Implications for Policy Reform in Hong Kong, by Puja Kapai, John Bacon-Shone, Annelotte Walsh, Fay Wong, June 2015
+POLICY BRIEF: Children’s Rights Education: Hong Kong’s Obligations Under the Convention on the Rights of the Child, by Puja Kapai, John Bacon-Shone, Annelotte Walsh, Fay Wong, June 2015